 If you want to keep in touch with us you can join our email list.

 You can also visit our facebook page

-The Friends is funded entirely by voluntary contributions and grants for one off projects.
-If you would like to donate to our work them please contact us.
+The Friends is funded entirely by voluntary contributions and grants for one-off projects.
+If you would like to donate to our work then please contact us.

 Our Biggest Achievements